michelmorais/mbm-cgal/README.md

 ## Use from mini-mbm

-In Mesh Debug or Image Mesh Editor, open **Options > CGAL executable**, choose the full path to `mbm-cgal-planar` (or `mbm-cgal-planar.exe`) and **Save path**.
+In Mesh Debug or Image Mesh Editor, configure the full path to `mbm-cgal-planar` (or `mbm-cgal-planar.exe`) under **Options > CGAL executable** and save it.
-Select **Coplanar (CGAL external)** in general simplification.
 The executable's location can change without rebuilding the engine.

-The editors retain their preview, cancellation, UV/material transfer and undo/history responsibilities.
+The mini-mbm editors currently expose the planar worker as `cgal`; their `cgal_qem` mode can follow planar reduction with the engine's own QEM pass when needed to meet the requested triangle budget.
+The worker is also available to the static image-mesh build workflow.
+These are client-side integrations: this repository builds only the standalone planar executable, and CGAL is not linked into the engine.
+The editors retain preview, cancellation, attribute transfer and undo/history responsibilities.
+The worker does not transfer skin weights or animation; Mesh Debug's CGAL workflow is restricted to static meshes.

 Engine/editor integration tests live in the mini-mbm repository; this repository contains standalone geometry, UV and protocol tests.

+## Future work

+The following are proposals, not implemented tools or engine features:

+- **Mesh audit:** add a read-only diagnostic tool for degenerate geometry, boundaries, connected components and self-intersections.
+Consider repair only as a later, explicit operation that writes a separate result.
+- **Collision proxies:** evaluate offline convex-hull or convex-decomposition generation for Bullet, with editor preview and an asset-format path.
+The expected benefit is cheaper collision geometry; prioritize this if 3D mesh collision is an active engine use case.
+- **Image-mesh triangulation:** benchmark a CGAL constrained-triangulation backend against the engine's existing constrained and relief-aware triangulation.
+Adopt it only if representative assets show a measurable quality or performance improvement.

+The engine's QEM simplifier already handles engine-specific attributes and deformation data, so replacing it with a generic CGAL simplifier is not a goal.
+Keep CGAL as an optional offline/editor tool; assess licensing before bundling its executable with engine distributions.

 ## License